MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 [**Application Gateway**][AppGW]
 Microsoft Azure Application Gateway is a dedicated virtual appliance providing application delivery controller (ADC) as a service, offering various layer 7 load-balancing capabilities for your application.
 It allows you to optimize web farm productivity by offloading CPU intensive SSL termination to the application gateway.
 It also provides other layer 7 routing capabilities including round robin distribution of incoming traffic, cookie-based session affinity, URL path-based routing, and the ability to host multiple websites behind a single Application Gateway.
 A web application firewall (WAF) is also provided as part of the application gateway WAF SKU.
 This SKU provides protection to web applications from common web vulnerabilities and exploits.
 Application Gateway can be configured as internet facing gateway, internal only gateway, or a combination of both.

 [**Public IPs**][PIP].
-With some Azure features, you can associate service endpoints to a public IP address, so that your resource can be accessed from the internet.
+With some Azure features, you can associate service endpoints to a public IP address so that your resource is accessible from the internet.
 This endpoint uses network address translation (NAT) to route traffic to the internal address and port on the Azure virtual network.
 This path is the primary way for external traffic to pass into the virtual network.
 You can configure public IP addresses to determine which traffic is passed in and how and where it's translated onto the virtual network.

 [**Azure DDoS Protection Standard**][DDoS] provides additional mitigation capabilities over the [Basic service][DDoS] tier that are tuned specifically to Azure Virtual Network resources.
 DDoS Protection Standard is simple to enable and requires no application changes.
 Protection policies are tuned through dedicated traffic monitoring and machine learning algorithms.
 Policies are applied to public IP addresses associated to resources deployed in virtual networks.
 Examples are Azure Load Balancer, Azure Application Gateway, and Azure Service Fabric instances.
 Real-time telemetry is available through Azure Monitor views during an attack and for history.
 Application layer protection can be added through the Azure Application Gateway web application firewall.
 Protection is provided for IPv4 and IPv6 Azure public IP addresses.